 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three approaches to moving beyond stereotypes in multicultural counseling.
+-Name three approaches to moving beyond stereotypes in multicultural counseling.

--Explain the four common approaches to multi-cultural training.
+-Name the four common approaches to multi-cultural training.

--Explain the five cultural adaptation methods.
+-Name the five cultural adaptation methods.

--Explain the five factors that regulate the relationship between acculturation and stress.
+-Name the five factors that regulate the relationship between acculturation and stress.

 -Explain what ethical issue arises when counseling a client of another culture regarding empowerment.

--Explain five ways that culturally different clients experiencing transference may react to a therapist.
+-Name five ways that culturally different clients experiencing transference may react to a therapist.

--Explain three important issues to consider in starting a multicultural group.
+-Name three important issues to consider in starting a multicultural group.

 -Explain what decreases in response to counterstereotypic mental imagery increasing the accessibility of counterstereotypic associations.

--Explain what is often incorporated in the literature on cultural diversity and multiculturalism and is equally difficult, if not impossible to objectively measure and cannot be 'tested empirically'.
+-Explain what is often incorporated in the literature on cultural diversity and multiculturalism and is equally difficult, if not impossible to objectively measure and cannot be "tested empirically.